en de

 Image credit: John’s Place Victoria

-The breakfast menu features waffles, eggs and some Mexican favorites.
-Frittatas and meatloaf, vegan hash for the plant based eaters and a big variety of egg benedicts.
-The lunch menu offers traditional comfort foods, sandwiches, but also salads and light lunches.
+The breakfast menu features waffles, eggs, and some Mexican favorites.
+There are frittatas, meatloaf, vegan hash for plant-based eaters, and a wide variety of Eggs Benedict.
+The lunch menu offers traditional comfort foods and sandwiches, but also salads and light lunches.

 Tip #8: Green Cuisine